-Occupation: Warehouseman; Colonial Buying Drapery Agent;
+Occupation: Warehouseman; Colonial Drapery Buying Agent;

-William was born in Roydon, son of George Abraham and Mary.
+William was born in Roydon, son of George Abraham Akers and his wife Mary.
 He was baptised at Roydon on 22 Feb 1852.
 His father was a farmer.
 William found employment in London as a warehouseman, living in one of the hostels run by Messrs Cook Son & Co.
 They were England’s largest wholesale clothing traders and drapers.
 Their base since 1834 was in the Castle Baynard area near St Paul’s.
 In 1891 employees living on the premises included 22 porters, 5 manservants, 10 housemaids, 50 clerks, 77 warehousemen and a house steward.

 By 1909, William and Caroline had moved to Worthing, living at “Akerdene” in Belsize Road.